jsta/NEON-DC-DataLesson-Hackathon/_posts/sampleLessons/2015-10-15-spatio-temporal-data-workshop.md

     #the end of this section

-#Working with CSV format Time Series Data
+#P5 Working with CSV format Time Series Data

 **Goal:** Participants will know how to open, clean and plot quantitative time series data within  a text file.